chiro-hiro/thedivine/README.md

     return immortal
 ```

-We restrict normal account to trigger smart contract, the only way to trigger it is through a deployed smart contract
+We restrict normal account to trigger smart contract to prevent manipulation, the only way to trigger it is through a deployed smart contract

 ## Implementation